Kuwait Ground [OKKK_GND]

 | 16 | V8 |

-There are no intersections departures available from RWY15L.
+There are no intersection departures available from RWY15L.

 2.2.4 Arrival Taxi Procedures